-9. Children potentially at greater risk of harm
+8. Children potentially at greater risk of harm

-The Trust Board and Local Governing Bodies recognise that whilst all children should be protected there are some groups of children who are potentially at greater risk of harm and, in some cases, these children may find it difficult to communicate what is happening to them.
+The governing body/proprietor recognises that whilst all children should be protected there are some groups of children who are potentially at greater risk of harm and, in some cases, these children may find it difficult to communicate what is happening to them.